toto88/sysadmin-kb/README.md

 * SSL certificate generator ( SAN and WildCard)
 * Port Simulation with C and Python
 * Test SFTP  with a bulk list of accounts
+* Add and Modify AD users with PowerShell